Forensics Git 2 picoCTF 2026 Solution

 Learn more

 After recovery, git cat-file -p and git show let you read the content of any recovered object.
-The .git/lost-found/other/ directory (created by git fsck --lost-found) contains hard links to all dangling blob objects, named by their SHA-1 hash.
-These files can be read directly with cat since they are plain blobs (not the zlib-compressed loose object format — git fsck decompresses them into lost-found).
+The .git/lost-found/other/ directory (created by git fsck --lost-found) contains the dangling blob objects already decompressed and named by their SHA-1 hash, so plain cat works directly.
+Loose objects under .git/objects/XX/YY... are still zlib-compressed; use git cat-file -p for those, or decompress manually with python3 -m zlib < .git/objects/XX/YY... .

 Flag